 Do we really need them?

 Think of these as guidelines to make your adventure safer and more enjoyable.
-Previous Brevet rules were loosely interpreted by many and that seems to be the kiwi way.
-It is the spirit of the gathering although strict adherence to Rule 10 is needed!
+Previous Brevet rules were loosely interpreted by many and that seems to be the Kiwi way.
+Strict adherence to Rules 5, 10, 11 and 12 is needed though for your safety and that of land owners.

-Taking a leaf from the likes of the Great Divide and Colorado Trail Rides the following is a starting point:
+Taking a leaf from the Tour Divide and the Colorado Trail Ride, the following is a starting point:

 1- Do it all yourself, under your own steam.

-2- Riders must carry all their own gear (i.e. no domistiques).
+2- Riders must carry all their own gear (i.e. no domestiques).

-3- No outside support (deliveries only to business addresses, no support from friends along the way).
-No posting stuff to anywhere prior to the race.
+3- No outside support, deliveries only to business addresses, no support from friends along the way, other than generous encouragement!

 6 - Times under 4 days and 12 hours will be recorded as 4 days, 12 hours.

-7 - Between noon one day and noon the next, every rider must spend at least one block of at least four hours not travelling.
-That is, the maximum time any rider may spend travelling along the course will be 20 hours (between each noon-to-noon period).
-If a rider fails to take a four hour break they will incur a time penalty equal to twice the mandatory break time (penalty of eight hours for each infringement).
+7 - Between noon one day and noon the next, every rider must spend at one block of at least four hours not traveling.
+That is, the maximum time any rider may spend traveling along the course will be 20 hours (between each noon-to-noon period)

 8 - Riders should finish in under 8 days.

-9 - Drafting is OK. (and that makes travelling together OK!)
+9 - Drafting is OK, and that makes traveling together OK!

 Comments:

-Non-traveling time is an issue for a few riders but the risk is very real of a sleep deprived rider being involved in an accident.
-Please take this guideline seriously.
+Non-traveling time is an issue for a few riders but the risk is very real for a sleep deprived rider becoming involved in an accident.
+Please take the travel time guideline seriously and get some sleep!